Patricia Rozema: Film career

 She later directed and ghost-wrote Kit Kittredge: An American Girl (2008), which was based on the American Girl book series.
 The film earned Rozema a Directors Guild of Canada Award nomination for Best Director.

 Rozema's television credits include the pilot and two subsequent episodes of the HBO series Tell Me You Love Me (2008), an episode of the HBO series In Treatment (2010), and episodes of the Canadian television sitcom Michael, Tuesdays and Thursdays, which premiered on CBC Television in fall 2011.
-She most recently worked as a director on the Amazon series Mozart in the Jungle.
+She most recently worked as a director on the Amazon series Mozart in the Jungle and the Netflix series Sex/Life.

 Rozema and co-writer Michael Sucsy received an Emmy Award nomination (Outstanding Writing for a Miniseries, Movie or a Dramatic Special), a Writers Guild of America Award nomination (Long Form – Original) and a PEN USA Award nomination in Screenplay for the HBO movie Grey Gardens (2009).

 Her feature film Into the Forest, starring Elliot Page and Evan Rachel Wood, premiered at the Toronto International Film Festival in September 2015.

-Her most recent feature, Mouthpiece (2018), premiering at TIFF, is an adaptation of a two-woman play created and performed by Norah Sadava and Amy Nostbakken, who also star in the film.
+In 2017, Rozema founded her own production company, Crucial Things, to co-produce Mouthpiece (2018), which was premiered at TIFF.
+The film is an adaptation of a two-woman play of the same name, created and performed by Norah Sadava and Amy Nostbakken, who also star in the film.
 Sadava and Nostbakken play dual versions of the same female protagonist, who struggles to find her voice while writing her mother's eulogy.
 A profile of Rozema in the Globe & Mail called it "her most directly political film" and added that "it also may be her most heartfelt and emotionally mature."

-In 2017, Rozema founded her own production company, Crucial Things, to co-produce Mouthpiece.